durability-labs/archivist-docs/learn/quick-start.md

 ## Stay in touch

-Want to stay up-date, or looking for further assistance?
+Want to stay up to date, or looking for further assistance?
 Try our [discord-server](https://discord.gg/4yHFJErnCp).

 Ready to explore Archivist functionality?
 Please [Join Archivist Testnet](/networks/testnet).